KraKEn-bit/Cryptography/Modern_Cryptography/Fundamental_Theorem_of_Arithmetics.md

 29 is a prime number. we can't break it into more than 2 parts as it obeys the rules of **"PRIME NUMBERS** . <br>

 If we can break a number into more than 2 equal parts then they are called composite numbers.

+Now,

+`To break 29 into equal pieces is to break it back down into single units.
+What does it mean actually?`<br>
+Ans:
+It means trying to divide it into groups of the same size.
+Since 29 is prime, you can’t do that with whole numbers except in the trivial ways.<br>
+A prime number is one that cannot be broken into equal whole-number pieces (other than the trivial cases of 1 and itself).<br>
+If you try, you’ll always get fractions.

+So for  29: <br>
+The only “equal pieces” possible are:

+29 ones → 1+1+1+...+1 (29 times)

+That means: 1 group of  29

+Nothing else works.